 It’s called “weathered oak” and it has a very Restoration Hardware-ish feel.
 I then finished them with finishing wax instead of polyurethane.

 Next came the time to choose brackets.
 Ugh.
 This was so hard for me!
 Did you know that brackets tend to be very expensive??
 I had no idea!
-After much deliberation and frustration, I ended up getting these brackets from IKEA.
+After much deliberation and frustration, I ended up getting brackets from IKEA (no longer sold – sad!)
 I am so glad I made this choice – I love the clean lines, and since they were $6 a piece, it was a really reasonable purchase.
 Plus, I got to take Isaac to IKEA for the first time, and an excuse to eat swedish meatballs is always fun!

 We measured the appropriate heights for the shelves, and attached them to the walls.
 We used molly bolts where we just went into the drywall, and wood screws where we hit studs.